Vlad-404/trivia-game/README.md

 Testing was conducted using different web browsers and platforms:

 * Website was tested with Google Chrome, Opera and Firefox and they had no issues displaying the page.
 All transitions and custom effects were working as they are intended
-* tested the page with different Android phones, different versions of iPhone (version 6 and newer), iPad mini and the page was displaying without issues
+* Tested the page with different Android phones, different versions of iPhone (version 6 and newer), iPad mini and the page was displaying without issues
+* When testing the page on a mobile device, I noticed that if question container is too high, it covers the point counter at the bottom of the screen.
+I added bottom margin of 5 rem to the question wrapper.
-* tested the page on 4k screen and the UI was too small.
-This was left out for future implementations
+* Tested the page on 4k screen and the UI was too small.
+This was left out for future implementations (see [Left out implementations](https://github.com/Vlad-404/trivia-game#left-out-implementations))
-* both HTML, CSS and JS validator were used to verify the website code:
+* HTML, CSS and JS validator were used to verify the website code:
     * [CSS validator](https://jigsaw.w3.org/css-validator/validator) - displayed a series of parse errors.
 After examination, they weren't critical nor they posed any concern
     * [HTML validator](https://validator.w3.org/#validate_by_input) - returned no errors
-    * [JSHint](https://jshint.com) - was showing JavaScript code errors related to incompatibility with versions older than ES6
+    * [JSHint](https://jshint.com) - was showing JavaScript code errors related to incompatibility with versions older than ES6.
+These were ignored

 ## Testing during development